ja-plus/jaContextMenu/README.md

 Limited energy, there is no guarantee that the use mode will not be changed when the small version is updated.

 ## Feature Log
+- [x] Sub menu height > page height, auto scroll (v1.9.0)
+- [x] If the bottom position of the submenu is not enough, the bottom of the menu aligns with the bottom of the page.(v1.9.0)
 - [x] `menu.show` can set menu default position (v1.8.3)
 - [x] ContextMenu.createAsync async create menu (v1.7.2)
 - [x] MenuItemOption.onclick return true. click item not close menu. (v1.6.0)